-The 2021 IMPRS Application Call is CLOSED and information on the 2022 Call will be available from autumn 2021.
+The IMPRS Application Call is currently CLOSED.
+Information on the 2024 IMPRS Application Call will be released here in late 2023.

 As a highly international program, we encourage students from all countries to apply.
 Successful applicants will be enrolled at a German University, which is typically the University of Cologne (UoC).
 The Max Planck Institute for Plant Breeding Research (MPIPZ) and the University of Cologne are equal opportunity employers.

 To be considered for selection, you must hold a Master’s degree or comparable and have completed 4 to 5 years of university studies in subjects relevant to the individual projects.
 While it is not necessary to hold the degree at the time of application, it must be awarded before PhD projects start.

 Solid knowledge of the English language is necessary to succeed in our program.
 We thus encourage you to support your application with the results of internationally accepted language exams such as TOEFL or IELTS, which are however not mandatory.

 Further questions concerning the application process and requirements are addressed in our FAQs.